EqualPasta/blog/_posts/2017/2017-10-29-making-a-bluetooth-numpad-part-1-soldering-and-parts.markdown

 I then bent the diodes into shape.
 Did it for 5-6 diodes at the time.
 Bending the diodes using a pick tool was much simpler, and resulted in sharper angles.
 ![Bending diodes](/assets/2017/making-a-bluetooth-numpad-part-1/bending-diodes.JPG)

-Then you solder the bent diodes to top most connection of the switches in each column.
+Then you solder the bent diodes to the top most connection of the switches in each column.
 A soldered column of diodes can be seen below.
 Note that the black band (cathode) must be placed correctly.
 It has low resistance to current in one direction but not the other.
 So do this carefully.
 You see how the diodes are soldered on below.
 Below the switch pin with the black band away from the connection.

 Another tip when soldering, is to start off by add some solder to all the switch pins.
 Then, place the diode correctly, touching the pin, and heat up the solder that is already on the pin.